olebole/irafdoc/doc/tasks/noao/digiphot/apphot/daofind.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; daofind @imlist verify- &amp;

+  ... the output will appear in ypix.coo.6, wpix.coo.2, pix.coo.2
   </pre></div>
   <p>
   7. Use an image cursor command file to drive the daofind task.
 The cursor